Bali vs Lombok: An Honest Comparison

 You can find hidden small temples around Ubud or go to popular ones like Tanah Lot, Uluwatu Temple, Besakih, and Lempuyang.
 The Tirta Empul water temple is outstanding too.

-In Lombok, you won’t find any of that.
-A regular mosque here and there and that’s about it.
 The closest thing to an interesting temple is the Rembitan Mosque – one of the oldest in Lombok.
 And then again, it’s just a thatched roof, 1-story high building that’s been functioning as a mosque for hundreds of years.
-Cool, but definitely not outstanding.
+Cool, but definitely not amazing.

 Tanah Lot temple complex in Bali